 Over the medium and long run, innovation is the key driver of economic growth.
 Innovation isn’t easy to measure, particularly when trying to compare across countries.
 The best indicator we have is expert judgments.
 Two influential country rankings are by the Global Competitiveness Report and the Global Innovation Index.
 The vertical axis in figure 6 shows the average for each nation on these two rankings as of 2015.
 Countries that make greater use of social democratic capitalism tend to do quite well.

-The vertical axis in Figure 7 has economic growth rates since the late 1970s.
-The pattern suggests no association.
+Nor does there appear to be a tradeoff with economic growth.29 The vertical axis in Figure 7 has economic growth rates since the late 1970s.
 Countries with more of a social democratic capitalist orientation have grown, on average, just as rapidly as others.
-Examination of trends within countries also suggests no reason to conclude that social democratic capitalism impedes economic growth.28
+Examination of trends within countries also suggests no reason to conclude that social democratic capitalism impedes economic growth.

 It’s conceivable that by reducing the need to have a partner to help with the breadwinning and childrearing, government services and transfers will cause fewer people to commit to long-term family relationships.
 Because families have beneficial effects, that would be potentially problematic.
 Marriage isn’t a helpful indicator here.
 While marriage as an institution has fallen out of favor in many western European countries, that doesn’t necessarily mean there are fewer long-term relationships.
 A better measure is the share of children who live in a home with two parents.
 As figure 8 shows, across the affluent democratic countries there is no correlation between the social democratic capitalism index and the share of children living with two parents.